 When you know your numbers, blood pressure is one of the most treatable conditions there is, says Dr. Spatz.
 There are many prescription medications that can bring down high blood pressure.

 But many people who are diagnosed with hypertension early can lower their blood pressure by making lifestyle modifications, such as eating healthier food, cutting back on alcohol and salt, exercising, and losing weight, if necessary.
 “Lowering salt has some modest effects, but eating healthier is most important,” Dr. Spatz says.
 She recommends the DASH Diet, which has been shown in research studies to reduce high blood pressure.

-Stress management is important, too—and doctors say it’s been a particular concern among their patients during the pandemic.
+Stress management is important, too.
 “Everyone handles stress differently,” Dr. Spatz says, explaining that some patients she’s seen are able to maintain a normal blood pressure when they are stressed, while others will notice a spike after they’ve been through an especially difficult day or week.
 “It’s really important to have this insight about yourself, and to know, if you have a blood pressure problem, that your health is important enough to make a change,” she says.

 Either way, it’s important to monitor blood pressure, Dr. Peixoto says.
 While many people will find they are healthy and their blood pressure is stable, “If you're, say, 60 years old and you’ve avoided your doctors’ appointments for more than a year because of the pandemic, now is the time to check your blood pressure,” he says.